rickkoe/worknotes/docs/Storage/flashsystem.md

 #### Fix Central Code Download - Firewall Configuration
 IBM Announced in [https://www.ibm.com/support/pages/node/6573219](https://www.ibm.com/support/pages/node/6573219) that there would be a number of changes to some central support infrastructure.

+!!! info

-Direct connection to Fix Central on port 22 was deprecated in V8.4.2.
+    - Direct connection to Fix Central on port 22 was deprecated in V8.4.2.
 Systems running V8.4.2 or higher download code via esupport.ibm.com on port 443.

-**The Fix Central DNS names were updated to point to the new IP addresses on 4 June 2022.
-Storage Virtualize devices use DNS to connect to Fix Central, therefore all connections will automatically be connecting to the new IP addresses.**
+    - The Fix Central DNS names were updated to point to the new IP addresses on 4 June 2022.
+Storage Virtualize devices use DNS to connect to Fix Central, therefore all connections will automatically be connecting to the new IP addresses.

 |     | Source | Target | Port | Protocol | Direction |